 (4.)
-ROBERT, the fourth Baron, who, before his father's death, had been served heir to his deceased brother John in the lands and barony of Duncrub (except the lands and mill of Kippen, Rig, and Craigbaikie), comprehending the lands and manor of Duncrub - the lands of Findony, with the meal and wauk mills - the town and lands of Leadkitty - the lands of Thanesland, otherwise called Glendoning, and that part called the Common of Donyng - the lands of Pittenskeich (or Pittenkeith) - the lands of Kirkton of Donyng - the Burgh of Barony of Dunning, within the parish of Dunning and the barony of Duncrub - the fourth part of the lands of Rossie and the lands of Granco, otherwise called the Chapel - lands of Dunning - the lands of Baldinnies, with the privilege of salmon - fishing in the River Earn - the part and portion of the lands of Wester Rossie, called "The Little Mailin" - and the churchlands of the church of Dunning, called Kincleddy, with the teind sheaves.
+ROBERT, the fourth Baron, who, before his father's death, had been served heir to his deceased brother John in the lands and barony of Duncrub (except the lands and mill of Kippen, Rig, and Craigbaikie), comprehending the lands and manor of Duncrub - the lands of Findony, with the meal and wauk mills - the town and lands of Leadkitty - the lands of Thanesland, otherwise called Glendoning, and that part called the Common of Donyng - the lands of Pittenskeich (or Pittenskeith) - the lands of Kirkton of Donyng - the Burgh of Barony of Dunning, within the parish of Dunning and the barony of Duncrub - the fourth part of the lands of Bokello by annexation within the barony of Duncrub - the lands of Southcorb - also, the lands of Rossie and the lands of Granco, otherwise called the Chapel - lands of Dunning - the lands of Baldinnies, with the privilege of salmon - fishing in the River Earn - the part and portion of the lands of Wester Rossie, called "The Little Mailin" - and the churchlands of the church of Dunning, called Kincleddy, with the teind sheaves.
 (Retours, 1130.)